How to Choose Video Interview Software: 2026 Buyer's Guide

 Candidates live on their phones.
 A seamless experience for mobile video interviews is critical.
 The platform must work flawlessly on iOS and Android devices, from application to interview completion.

-Advanced Features That Separate the Best from the Rest
+Video Interview Software Features That Separate the Best from the Rest

 Applicant Tracking System (ATS) Integrations